Treating Irregular Heartbeats

 Only a few patients survived sudden cardiac arrest even 15 years ago.
 They lost consciousness within seconds and died within minutes.
 With ICDs, more than 90 percent of patients survive.

-The EP specialist at Methodist Medical Center implants an ICD, which is about the size of a pager, below the collarbone.
+An implantable ICD, which is about the size of a pager, is placed below the collarbone.
 The device continuously monitors heart rate and sends a life-saving electrical jolt if the heart rate becomes dangerously fast.
 It also can correct a heart rate that is too slow.
 In some cases, the ICD can be programmed to emit pacing signals to restore a normal heart rate and avoid the need for the electrical jolt.

 The purpose of this procedure is to destroy carefully selected tissue or otherwise interrupt inappropriate electrical signals that cause the heart to beat abnormally.
 During the procedure, a doctor inserts a long, flexible catheter into a vein, guides it to the heart, and delivers radiofrequency energy to the catheter.
 The energy concentrates heat on the tip of the catheter, creating scar tissue that blocks the inappropriate electrical signals and stabilizes the patient’s heartbeat.